Home Loans: Fixed, variable or split?

 Over a period of time, the variable interest rates offered by a lender will fluctuate depending on a variety of economic factors.
 Sometimes, they will drop, resulting in smaller repayments, but they can also rise.

-This is the essential difference between variable and fixed interest loans, and is likely to be a factor you’ll consider if you’re purchasing a property in 2017.
-If your objective is to become an owner occupier in 2017, the predicted increase of mortgage interest rates may be something to take into account.
+This is the essential difference between variable and fixed interest loans and is likely to be a factor you’ll consider if you’re purchasing a property in 2017.
+If your objective is to become an owner-occupier in 2017, the predicted increase in mortgage interest rates may be something to take into account.

 One particular option to note is the split loan.
 This allows you to put some of your loan in a variable interest arrangement, and some on a fixed basis.
 This could allow you more certainty in relation to repayments, but some flexibility if the market changes.

-Fixed Interest mortgages with interest only repayments are becoming a ubiquitous form of loan for investors, with more than half of new investment loan approvals over the last few years being of this type2.
-These loan arrangements may only require you to pay back the interest over a set period of time, then converting to interest and principal repayments for the remainder of the loan term.
+Fixed Interest mortgages with interest-only repayments are becoming a ubiquitous form of loan for investors, with more than half of new investment loan approvals over the last few years being of this type2.
+These loan arrangements may only require you to pay back the interest over a set period of time, then convert to interest and principal repayments for the remainder of the loan term.